-Why is Roman sex so important, even today?
+Why is the Roman sex model so important, even today?
 And I don’t mean a knee-trembler up a dark alley in Milan with a hot tranny.
 I mean the model of sex and sexual behaviour which was central to Roman life.
 Why is it still important?

-Western societies are essentially based on a Graeco-Roman model, with some aspects leaning more towards the Greek and some the Roman.
+Western societies are based on a Graeco-Roman model, with some aspects leaning more towards the Greek and some the Roman.
 Sex, despite centuries of Christianity, remains broadly Roman.

 Perhaps incredibly, Roman sex remains the standard model in most of the world.
 It is only the Benighted West that thinks it’s different.